 Dividend Strength & Outlook

 On May 18, 2016, Moelis & Co declared a quarterly dividend of $0.3, thereby reaching an annualized dividend of $1.20.
 This yields 4.43% at a payout ratio of 75.0%.
 The company’s dividend growth since 2014 is 50%, or 25% annually, suggesting that the company is a strong dividend grower.
 For the next three years, analysts estimate an average EPS of $1.82, up 13.5% from current EPS of $ 1.60.
 What is impressive about Moellis is that, although it is a small cap with a market cap of $1.43 billion, it can deliver strong dividends and can be competitive.

 |Stock name||Dividend Yield|

 Articles featuring Ares Capital (ARCC):

-Analyzing Main Street Capital's Dividend Sustainability (Projected 2019 Monthly And Special Periodic Dividend Changes)Author’s Note: This article is a very detailed analysis of Main Street Capital Corp.’s (MAIN) dividend sustainability.
-I have performed this analysis due to the continued number of readers who have specifically requested such an analysis be performed on MAIN at periodic intervals.
-For readers who just want the summarized conclusions/results, I would suggest scrolling down to the “Conclusions Drawn” section at the bottom of the article.
-Focus of Article: The focus...
+Gladstone Investment's Dividend Sustainability Analysis (Includes April-December 2019 And Fiscal 2020 Special Periodic Dividend Projections)Author’s Note: This article is a detailed analysis of Gladstone Investment Corp.’s (GAIN) dividend sustainability.
+I have performed this analysis due to the number of readers who have specifically requested such an analysis be performed on GAIN in light of recent earnings/events.
+For readers who just want the summarized conclusions/results, I would suggest to scroll down to the “Conclusions Drawn” section at the bottom of the article.
+Focus of Article: The focus of this article is to...
 Read more